MightyCall Mobile MightyCall Mobile AppGoogle Play

 Your provider is having issues

-This is a rare one, but call drops can happen because of your service provider.
-Maybe your provider is making updates to their technology, or maybe there is some sort of other problem afoot.
+This is rare, but call drops can happen due to your service provider.
+Maybe your provider is updating their technology, or maybe there is some other problem at play.
 For whatever reason, when something goes down on their end, it can often result in something going down on your end.

 Unfortunately, there is not much you can do with this one.
-If you notice that the service is down, you should contact their support team as soon as possible, in the off-chance that they are not aware that there’s an issue.
-But if they are aware, you will probably just get a type message “We are aware there is a problem and are sorry for the inconvenience”.
+If you notice the service is down, contact their support team as soon as possible, in case they are not aware of the issue.
+But if they are aware, you will probably just get a type message: “We are aware there is a problem and are sorry for the inconvenience.”

 Your internet is slow

-Having working internet may not inherently save you: slow internet causes call drops.
-This can be an annoying thing, as slow internet is on its own causes problems unrelated to calling.
-But it causes problems with calling as well, as sometimes it is so slow as to be choppy, which makes calls lag or simply stop altogether.
+Having working internet may not inherently save you; slow internet can cause call drops.
+This can be annoying, as slow internet can cause problems unrelated to calling.
+But it also causes problems with calling: sometimes it is so slow it’s choppy, which makes calls lag or stop altogether.

 First, check out how fast your internet is.
-There are lots of sites you can use to determine your speed (Google offers one which you can find by clicking here).
+There are many sites you can use to check your speed (Google offers one; click here to find it).
 If it is too slow, talk to your provider about increasing your internet speed.
-If they cannot, or they refuse, perhaps think about getting a different provider.
+If they cannot or refuse, perhaps consider getting a different provider.

 Your internet is weak

-Similarly, a weak internet can make your calls keep dropping by not being strong enough to hold a call all the way through.
-This can be frustrating, as telling the person on the other side of the line that it is due to weak internet makes you come across as unprofessional or unprepared.
+Similarly, a weak internet connection can cause your calls to drop because it is not strong enough to maintain the connection.
+This can be frustrating, as telling the person on the other end of the line that it is due to a weak internet connection can make you come across as unprofessional or unprepared.

 How to fix it:

-If the problem is that the router simply is not made to have the strength to provide a strong signal, get a new router.
-If you cannot, try moving your setup closer to the router so that you can get a stronger signal (as signal strength decreases the further away you move from the source).
+If the problem is that the router simply isn’t designed to deliver a strong signal, get a new router.
+If you cannot, try moving your setup closer to the router so you get a stronger signal (signal strength decreases the farther you move from the source).

-If you still have a dropping call issue, see if you can get onto a different plan from your provider which may provide you with a stronger internet connection.
+If you still have a dropping call issue, try switching to a different plan from your provider, which may provide a stronger internet connection.

 Your settings are too strict

 Everyone is aware of privacy issues today, and some manufacturers have taken this to heart by making the default settings of some devices/software programs quite strict.
-But this can result in calls not being able to connect or, if your system is slow to kick in, can make your calls randomly end.
-This can be particularly enraging if you did not make these settings yourself – because you might not know it’s the settings which are causing the problems!
+But this can result in calls not connecting or, if your system is slow to kick in, in calls ending unexpectedly.
+This can be particularly frustrating if you did not set these settings yourself, because you might not realize they’re the ones causing the problems!

 If you keep losing calls and cannot figure out why, it might behoove you to check your settings.
-Audio, visual (if it is video calls which are dropping), and other security settings can all be culprits.
+Audio, visual (if video calls are dropping), and other security settings can all be culprits.

 Your devices are too old

 “It gets the job done,” you say about your old computer or phone.
 But does it?
-While you may have had it for a long time, and it may feel like something like a technological friend, you cannot automatically assume that it is causing you no issues.
-Old computers which do not get well with new software can be a major cause of dropped calls.
+While you may have had it for a long time and it may feel like a technological friend, you cannot automatically assume it is not causing you any issues.
+Old computers that do not get along well with new software can be a major cause of dropped calls.

 One good way to reduce call drops in this instance is to get yourself a new device.
 Yes, these can be expensive money sinks – but sometimes you need to spend money to make money, and if you purchase a strong device now, it can last you for years (some laptops can work genuinely well for a decade or more).